Mail or hand-deliver your completed form to the address we provide.

 you will be observing a religious holiday which prevents you from voting in person during the early voting period and on Election Day;

-you possess a valid commercial driver license and you certify that you will be working outside the state or county of registration during the early voting period and all day on Election Day;
+you or your spouse possess a valid commercial drivers license (CDL) or Transportation Worker Identification Credential (TWIC) and you certify that you will be working outside the state or county of registration during the early voting period and all day on Election Day;

 you are a member of the military or an overseas citizen;